puppetlabs-toy-chest/puppet-quest-guide/us_en/quests/control_repository.md

 Code Manager tool to connect to your control repository hosted on Gitea.

-After deploying the existing code to test the system, you triggered a Puppet agent run on the `pasture-app-small.puppet.vm` node to validate that your master's Puppet code would still function as expected.
+After deploying the existing code to test the system, you triggered a Puppet agent run on the `pasture-app.beauvine.vm` node to validate that your master's Puppet code would still function as expected.

 Finally, you went through the workflow of making a change in your local